 - design energy technology related equipment, plants, processes and systems

-Core studies (20-23 ECTS credits) include courses on technology and society, turbomachinery and steam boilers.
+Core studies include courses on technology and society, turbo machinery and steam boilers.

-Obligatory specialisation studies (55 ECTS credits) include courses on turbomachinery in renewable energy, maintenance management, energy systems engineering and steam turbines.
+- Obligatory specialization studies include courses on turbo machinery in renewable energy, maintenance management, energy systems engineering and steam turbines.

-Elective specialisation studies (42 ECTS credits) include courses on bioenergy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology and nuclear power plant engineering.
+- Elective specialization studies include courses on bio energy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology and nuclear power plant engineering.

-Careers for Master’s level graduates in energy systems include, for instance, specialist tasks, design and product development, production and operation, management, sales and marketing, research and education, and positions in public authorities and organisations.
+Graduates find work as specialists in, for instance, design and product development, production and operation, management, sales and marketing, research and education, and positions in public authorities and organisations.